Editorial Style Guide

 - University of Tennessee National Alumni Association: Executive Director of the University of Tennessee National Alumni Association

-Within body copy on official website postings, broadcast emails, and press releases, the abbreviation Dr. is used only before the name of a person who holds a medical degree.
+Within body copy on official websites, broadcast emails, and press releases, the abbreviation Dr. is used only before the name of a person who holds a medical (MD or DVM) degree.
 The title Dr. is not used before the names of people who hold other doctoral degrees or honorary doctoral degrees.

 When referring to a University of Tennessee System entity, do so as shown below.
 Use full name on first mention and partial name indicated on second or subsequent reference.

 Each campus or institute headed by a chancellor or vice president is listed with appropriate title and name of chief executive.
 Style for all names of people is last name only on second reference.

 For specific information on referencing colleges, departments or units within the following entities, click the institution name to visit each’s website and reference naming or editorial guidelines found there.

 UT Advocacy Council.

 UT Health Science Center or UTHSC.
 Chancellor Steve Schwab

 University of Tennessee Institute for Public Service

 IPS.
 Vice President Herb Byrd